 our help.
 The fruit of righteousness is the benefit that others enjoy through

-longing and a desire that we are seeking to quench.
+longing that we desire to quench.

 (247b) Priorities